A grid of small tool tiles, one flipped open to reveal its own source code underneath.

 A button should feel like a button

-The second change was smaller and entirely about feel.
-The first Fork pill just sat there — correct, inert, a little dead.
-Every other control in that row responds when you reach for it; this one should too.
-So now, on hover or keyboard focus, the pill's border lifts into the tool's own accent color — the same hue as the bar under the title, picked per-tool.
-It is a two-property change wired to four event handlers, and it is the whole difference between a link and a control.
+The second change was smaller, and it was all about feel.
+The first Fork pill just sat there.
+Correct, inert, a little dead.
+Every other control in that row responds when you reach for it, so this one should too.
+Now, on hover or keyboard focus, the pill's border lifts into the tool's own accent color, the same hue as the bar under the title, picked per-tool.
+Two properties wired to four event handlers.
+That's the whole difference between a link and a control.

 The size of a change and the care it deserves are unrelated quantities.